rutger-speksnijder/restphp/README.md

 \* By default, you don't have to specify methods for an OPTIONS request.
 The BaseAPI class will handle these requests and look up all available methods for the requested route.
 You can disable this by searching in the BaseAPI class for "this->method == 'options'".

+See https://www.github.com/rutger-speksnijder/simpleroute for more information on the router.

 ## Todo
  - Explain security a bit more